jinoantony/gatsby-blog/src/pages/php/2020-04-23-how-composer-autoloads-php-files/index.md

 ## Note on Classmap and PSR-4

-Classmap autoloading is the fastest among autoloaders, since it loads classes from the prebuilt array.
+Classmap autoloading is the fastest among autoloaders since it loads classes from the prebuilt array.
 But the problem with classmap is that you need to regenerate the classmap array every time you create a new class file.
 So in the development environment PSR-4 autoloading will be the most suited one.

 PSR-4 autoloading will be slower compared to classmap because, it needs to check the filesystem before resolving a classname conclusively.
 But in production you want things to be as fast as possible.